A tropical proof of the Brill-Noether Theorem: Abstract

 \section{Abstract}

-We produce Brill-Noether general graphs in every genus, confirming a conjecture of Baker and giving a new proof of the Brill-Noether Theorem, due to Griffiths and Harris.
-Our proof provides an explicit criterion for a curve to be Brill-Noether general over discretely valued fields of arbitrary pure or mixed characteristic.
+We produce Brill-Noether general graphs in every genus, confirming a conjecture of Baker and giving a new proof of the Brill-Noether Theorem, due to Griffiths and Harris, over any algebraically closed field.